-frecover.1m, Use only these programs to selectively recover and back up files.
-However, use the -A option when backing up and fbackup.1m recovering files for use on systems that do not implement ACLs. ar(1), These programs do not retain ACLs when archiving and restoring.
-They use the st\mode value returned by stat(). cpio(1), ftio(1), shar(1). tar(1), dump(1m), restore(1m)
+frecover(1M), Use only these programs to selectively recover and back up files.
+However, use the -A option when backing up and recovering files for use on systems that do not implement ACLs. ar(1), cpio(1), These programs do not retain ACLs when archiving and ftio(1), restoring.
+They use the st_mode value returned by stat(). shar(1), tar(1), dump(1m), restore(1m)